ThreeSixtyGiving/threesixtygiving.github.io/publish.md

 The following guidance is for users of the **summary spreadsheet**.
 Users of other formats should review the [schema reference](/docs/).

 Below you can find a definition of each of the summary spreadsheet fields.
-You should make sure you provide data for each of the shaded 'required' fields.
+You should make sure you provide data for each of the 'required' fields (shaded in green).
 All of the other fields are optional.

 You can re-order the columns as you wish, but you should not rename any of the columns.